seadiaz/sarta/README.md

-# sarta
+# Sarta

-an online service for exchange any kind of files without sign in nor log in
+Online service for exchange any kind of files without sign in nor log in